 And believe it or not, looking too successful can be a problem, said Willerton, who cautioned operators to be careful when a landlord asks you to report sales.
 Sales numbers can be deceiving when not viewed in the context of the labour market; for example, higher sales could be the result of a price hike meant to accommodate a higher mandatory minimum wage.

-Willerton gave away copies of his Negotiating Commercial Leases & Renewals For Dummies and counselled operators one on one.
+Willerton gave away copies of his book, Negotiating Commercial Leases & Renewals For Dummies and counselled operators one on one.

 READING THE MINDS OF MILLENNIAL CUSTOMERS